 Glen Innes Wind Farm

 EPS was engaged by Glen Innes Wind Farm Pty Ltd in early 2016 to complete biodiversity and general environmental management plans for the project.
 This included development of a Bird and Bat Adaptive Management Plan with a focus on determining the potential impacts of wind turbines on birds and bats through pre/post-construction surveys.
-A construction-focused Flora and Fauna Management Plan also developed outlining impact areas and protective management measures, including rehabilitation (e.g. planting).
+A construction-focused Flora and Fauna Management Plan was also developed outlining impact areas and protective management measures, including rehabilitation (e.g. planting).

 A Construction Environmental Management Plan was also prepared wherein site specific issues and requirements were addressed.
-This document consists of sub-plans, including a construction-specific Traffic Management Plan which addresses issues such as haulage routes, and a Noise Management Plan to manage noise emmission.
+This document consists of sub-plans, including a construction-specific Traffic Management Plan which addresses issues such as haulage routes, and a Noise Management Plan to manage noise emission.

-The Department of Planning & Environment (DP&E) reviewed the plans against the relevant conditions of the Project Approval and approved all plans the start of 2017.
-EPS is proud to have been involved in reaching key project milestones for this renewable development.
+The Department of Planning & Environment (DP&E) reviewed the plans against the relevant conditions of the Project Approval and approved all plans at the start of 2017.
+EPS is proud to have been involved in reaching key project milestones for this renewable energy development.